What is “Do Not Track”?

 We are committed to providing you with meaningful choices about the information we collect to improve your Twitter experience.
 We support DNT for our tailored suggestions and tailored ads.
 Here’s how:

 Below are a few examples of where to find the DNT settings in major web browsers.
 These implementations are evolving, and you should check the help pages of your browser for more details.

-If you are using Firefox 5:
+If you are using Firefox 5 and above:

-If you are using Internet Explorer 9:
+If you are using Internet Explorer 9 and above:

-If you are using Safari 5.1:
+If you are using Chrome:

 - Open Chrome and go to Preferences.